 In this tutorial, we're assuming that your Centreon platform is installed and running well.

-Your Linux server will be monitored using the Linux SNMP Plugin Pack.
-(More about Plugin Packs here).
+Your Linux server will be monitored using the Linux SNMP Monitoring Connector.
+(More about Monitoring Connectors here).

 On the Linux server you want to monitor

 The first step is to activate and configure an SNMP agent on your monitored host.
-Please refer to the documentation of your Linux distribution to know how to configure the SNMP agent.
+Please refer to the documentation of your Linux distribution to find out how to configure the SNMP agent.

 Find below a minimalist snmpd.conf/net-snmp configuration file:

-- replace my-snmp-community by the correct value for your environment.
+- replace my-snmp-community with the correct value for your environment.